-In addition, EPA required that emplacement materials be added to the quantities of CPR in the baseline inventory.
-EPA verified that all changes to inventory parameters used in the PABC were correctly implemented (Docket A-98-49, Item II-B1-16).
-Based on its review of the process by which the 2004 CRA and PABC inventories were developed and implementation of EPA's required changes for the PABC inventory, the Agency concluded that the PABC baseline inventory was adequate for use in the performance assessment.
+In addition, EPA required that emplacement materials be added to the quantities of cellulosics, plastics, and rubber in the baseline inventory.
+EPA verified that all changes to inventory parameters used in the 2004 PABC were correctly implemented (Docket A-98-49 Item II-B1-16).
+Based on its review of the process by which the 2004 CRA and 2004 PABC inventories were developed and implementation of EPA's required changes for the 2004 PABC inventory, the Agency concluded that the 2004 PABC baseline inventory was adequate for use in the performance assessment.